fun things to do in Fairbanks

 Be an amateur botanist for the day as you wander around Georgeson Botanical Garden in search of rare, far-north plants.

-You’ll discover unusual species of flower and tree that are endemic to Alaska and learn how they thrive in the sub-Arctic interior.
+You’ll discover unusual species of flowers and trees that are endemic to Alaska and learn how they thrive in the sub-Arctic interior.
 See if you can identify the wild sedges.

 Kids will love the Babula Children’s Garden where Alaska’s largest hedge maze beckons.
 There’s a giant treehouse with views out across the farmland too.